-As noted above, funds flow from operations increased significantly in the second quarter of 2022 from the comparative quarter in 2021 due to the improvement in gross profit experienced by the Company in a growing activity environment.
-As a result, cash from operating activities increased 161% from the same period in 2021.
+Funds flow from operations increased significantly in the third quarter of 2022 from the comparative quarter in 2021 due to the improvement in gross profit experienced by the Company in a growing activity environment.
+Similarly, cash generated from operating activities increased from \$17.1 million in the third quarter of 2021 to \$30.7 million in the third quarter of 2022, representing an increase of 80%.

-In an effort to proactively manage ongoing supply chain challenges, starting in the second guarter of 2022, Pason began making incremental investments in inventory levels for field supplies and components used in equipment repairs.
-In the second quarter of 2022, Pason invested \$2.4 million in additional inventory levels.
+To proactively manage ongoing supply chain challenges, starting in the second quarter of 2022, Pason began making incremental investments in inventory levels for field supplies and components used in equipment repairs.
+In the third quarter of 2022, Pason invested \$3.1 million in additional inventory levels.
 This initiative is expected to continue in the coming quarters.
+Pason will continue to manage required working capital investments with increasing revenue levels.